How to Source On Alibaba And Sell On Amazon FBA // A Step-by-Step Guide

 • Google them - A good company will have an essential web presence.
 Please make sure there are no warnings about them on online forums.

-• Look for reasonable prices - if a supplier sounds too cheap to be accurate, they probably are.
+• Look for reasonable prices.
+If a supplier sounds too cheap to be accurate, they probably are.
 If you get a quote that is way cheaper than everything else or EXACTLY ( and I mean exactly) what you want from them, you should be very suspicious of their authenticity.

 • Check their email address - Pay attention to email addresses.
 QQ addresses are standard, but check if they are general sales@Comanyname.com.
 It’s an excellent way to feel the authenticity of the person you’re talking to.